 HIPAA Training for Security, Privacy, and Transaction: Learning Objectives

-To understand the new Enforcement rule.
+- Familiarize participants with the new Enforcement rule.

 Course Outline for HIPAA Compliance